 Types of price charts

 There are a wide range of charts in the forex market to show price changes over time, which are divided into three general categories: basic, intermediate, and advanced charts which are explained at the rest.
+For anyone Learning Forex, understanding these chart types is crucial to building a solid trading foundation.

 Basic charts